CASE STUDY | EventBase

 Phase III

-To avoid creating a product that felt like a loose collection of apps thrown together under some shared navigation, we began by mapping out the entire structure of the end vision - including features we knew wouldn't be available for years - and slicing backward from there.
+To avoid creating a product that felt like a loose collection of apps thrown together under some shared navigation, we began by mapping out the entire structure of the end vision - including features we knew wouldn't be available for years - and slicing in reverse from there.

 We devised and tested a variety of site structures and interaction models, finally landing on a flexible, modular structure consisting of workspaces and editors that allows events to be built in a non-linear fashion and enabled clients to pick up where they left off, even with highly irregular workflows.